WHEN WORLDS COLLIDE

 To the business that carried so many, for so many years… and to every person who poured themselves into it with honesty and heart.
 The ones who showed up.
 The ones who did the work right.
 The ones who stood in it with integrity when it would have been easier not to.

 To my wife Marty… who stood with me even in the seasons she didn’t fully understand.
 There were parts of the business she wasn’t close to — parts she couldn’t have known — and still, she endured.
 She persevered.
-She stood by my side knowing my intentions were good, and she supported me in every direction the road turned.
+She stood by my side, knowing my intentions were good, and she supported me in every direction the road turned.
 On the hillside.
 In the shop.
 In the silence.
 In the storm.
 You never left my side.
 And this walk has been what it has been because you were in it with me.

 To the Holy Spirit… for keeping me present.
 Keeping me locked in.
-Reminding me — every step of the way — that I was accountable to my actions if I was going to example Jesus in the middle of it.
+Reminding me — every step of the way — that I was accountable to my actions if I was going to represent Jesus in the middle of it.

 To the reader… who may see something in this they already recognize.
 Or something they may one day have to walk through.
 Either way… may you walk it with Him.